paulmelis/nano-tools/readme.md

 Nano tools
 ==========

-Some Python-based tools for inspecting the Nano/RaiBlocks LMDB database, including a tool to convert (a subset of) stored blocks to a SQLite database for easier querying with SQL.
+Some Python-based tools for inspecting the Nano block-lattice and LMDB-based database that the Nano wallet and node software use.
+Incuded is a tool to convert (a subset of) stored blocks to a SQLite database for easier querying with SQL.
 Also includes an explorer similar to the one on nano.org, mostly for testing, but also usable to browse the data.

 Paul Melis (paul.melis@gmail.com)

 In case you find this software useful, donations are welcome at xrb_1mycqeczobsiyerohkmeeyt7ehyyfjyz5h4hi53ffb6p5qjrefzfcrpc454t

 Files
 =====

 * `dump_wallet_db.py`
-  - Low-level tool to inspect the contents of the LMDB database
+  - Low-level tool to inspect the contents of the LMDB database used by the Nano wallet/node software.
 * `conv2sqlite.py`
   - Main script to convert the LMDB-based Nano/RaiBlocks database to a SQLite database
   - Usage:
-    1. `$ ./conv2sqlite.py create`
+    1. Close the official Nano wallet/node software, so nothing else is accessing the LMDB database at `~/RaiBlocks`.
-    2. `$ ./conv2sqlite.py create_indices`
+    2. `$ ./conv2sqlite.py create`
     3. `$ ./conv2sqlite.py derive_block_info`
+    4. `$ ./conv2sqlite.py create_indices`
+    5. Steps 2-4 will probably take a couple of minutes for a fully synced Nano wallet/node, also depending on the speed of the disk being written to.
-    4. You should now have a SQLite database file `nano.db`
+    6. You should now have a SQLite database file `nano.db`
-  - Note: the SQLite database is by default written in the current directory
+  - Note: the SQLite database is by default written in the current directory.
+    You can change the output file with the `-d` option.
+  - If you have enough free memory (say 4-8 GBs) you can generate the SQLite database on a ram-disk, such as `/dev/shm` on Linux, for faster generation and query performance.
+Copy it to a persistent disk later if needed.
 * `nanodb.py`
   - An Python module that provides an object-oriented API to the SQLite database created by `conv2sqlite.py`